michaelscimeca/Development-Docs/wordpress-update-doc/regular/readme.md

 Go to wp-config and grab database info and open up Squeal Pro and find database and export and save in a safe place.

 #### 2# Back up Plugins via FTP
-Drag plugins into RFP folder thats dated for this update RPF has FTP
+Drag plugins into RFP folder thats dated for this update.
+RPF has FTP

 #### 3# Check if plugins are supported by the current WP Core and change logs don't raise any conflicts.